openpotato/openholidaysapi.website/en/docs/index.md

 + Albanien (public holidays and school holidays from 2020)
 + Andorra (public holidays and school holidays from 2020)
 + Austria (public holidays and school holidays from 2020)
++ Belarus (public holidays and school holidays from 2020)
 + Belgium (public holidays and school holidays from 2020)
 + Bulgaria (public holidays and school holidays from 2020)
 + Croatia (public holidays and school holidays from 2020)